editor-js/image/README.md

 So, you can implement backend for file saving by your own way.
 It is a specific and trivial task depending on your environment and stack.

-The tool executes request as `multipart/form-data`: https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/POST, with `field` from configuration as a value key.
+The tool executes the request as [`multipart/form-data`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/POST), with the key as the value of `field`  in configuration.

-Response of your uploader **should** response `200 OK` and with following format of the response body:
+The response of your uploader **should**  cover the following format:

 ```json5
 {